ekino/EkinoDrupalBundle/README.md

 The bundle comes with 2 delivery strategies :

 * ekino.drupal.delivery_strategy.symfony : Drupal returns the response only if the page is not 404
-* ekino.drupal.delivery_strategy.drupal  : Drupal always returns the response, event if the page is 404
+* ekino.drupal.delivery_strategy.drupal  : Drupal always returns the response, even if the page is 404

 Usage
 -----